h1376h/MLCourse/ML_Obsidian_Vault/linear_regression_notes.md

 - More complex hypothesis spaces $\mathcal{H}$ → lower bias but higher variance
 - This creates a fundamental trade-off in model selection

+# Bias-variance decomposition: summary

+- The noise term is unavoidable.
+- The terms we are interested in are bias and variance.
+- The approximation-generalization trade-off is seen in the bias-variance decomposition.

+# Learning curves of bias, variance, and noise

+The graph illustrates how different components of error change with respect to the regularization parameter λ:

+- The blue curve represents $(bias)^2$ - initially very low when λ is small (left side) but increases as λ becomes larger (right side)
+- The red curve shows variance - high when λ is small and decreases as λ increases
+- The pink curve represents $(bias)^2 + variance$ - the sum of these two error components
+- The black curve shows the total test error, which is higher than the other components due to the additional noise term

+As the regularization parameter λ increases (moving right on the x-axis):
+- Bias increases (model becomes simpler and less flexible)
+- Variance decreases (model becomes more stable)
+- The optimal λ value lies at the point where test error is minimized

+This represents the classic bias-variance tradeoff, where the goal is to find the sweet spot that minimizes the total error.

+[Bishop]

 # Example: sin target

 - Only two training examples $N = 2$